JWhitleyWork/ik_solver_lib_ros2/README.md

 # ik\_solver\_lib

-A ROS1 plugin for solving inverse kinematics.
+A ROS2 package for solving inverse kinematics.